-The most common type of arthritis affecting dogs (as well as humans) is osteoarthritis, a condition associated with simple joint wear and tear or an injury that damages the cartilage responsible for preventing bone erosion.
-When cartilage between joints deteriorates, bones begin to rub against each other, causing inflammation, swelling and pain.
-Weight-bearing joints are frequently impaired by osteoarthritis—spine, back, pelvis and knees—and tends to target older dogs, especially if the dog is obese and leads a sedentary lifestyle.
+The most common type of arthritis affecting dogs is osteoarthritis.
+This condition is associated with simple joint wear and tear or an injury that damages the cartilage.
+When cartilage between joints deteriorates, bones begin to rub against each other causing inflammation.

 If the veterinarian diagnoses your dog with arthritis, he may prescribe one of the following medications:

 - Prescription pain reducers called non-steroidal anti-inflammatory drugs such as Deramaxx, Rimadyl or EtogesicGlucosamine supplements are often used when there is evidence of arthritis.